 Studies establishing effectiveness included predominately patients with New York Heart Association (NYHA) Functional Class II-IV symptoms and etiologies of idiopathic or heritable PAH, PAH associated with congenital systemic-to-pulmonary shunts, or PAH associated with connective tissue diseases.
 Nearly all controlled clinical experience with inhaled treprostinil has been on a background of bosentan (an endothelin receptor antagonist) or sildenafil (a phosphodiesterase type 5 inhibitor) with study duration of 12 weeks.

 Policy/Criteria

-It is the policy of health plans affiliated with Pennsylvania Health and Wellness that Remodulin is medically necessary when the following criteria are met:
+It is the policy of PA Health & Wellness that Remodulin is medically necessary when the following criteria are met:

 I. Initial Approval Criteria